Governance and policies

 President

-A banker by profession and international businessman of repute, Sir David started his business career with Chase Manhattan Bank in New York and then with Hill Samuel, one of the leading English merchant banks in New York and then London.
-He moved to Hong Kong in 1983, becoming a director of Jardine Matheson and managing director of Hong Kong Land and returned to London in the late 1980s where, as chief executive of Hill Samuel, he restored the fortunes of the bank.
-In the 1990s, he served both as Chairman and Chief Executive of Johnson Matthey, one of the leading precious metals businesses in the world.
+A banker by profession and international businessman of repute, Sir David started his business career in 1963 with Chase Manhattan Bank in New York, and then with Hill Samuel, one of the leading English merchant bank in New York and then London.
+In 1973 he became Finance Director of MEPC, at that time the second largest property company in the UK.
+He moved to Hong Kong in 1983, becoming a director of Jardine Matheson and managing director of Hong Kong Land and returned to London in the late 1980s, where as chief executive of Hill Samuel he restored the fortunes of the bank.
+In the 1990s he served both as Chairman and Chief Executive of Johnson Matthey, one of the leading precious metals business in the world.
+Subsequently, he was appointed as Chairman of EFG Private Bank Ltd in London from 1999 to 2006 with which he continues to maintain a close association.

 Board of Directors

-Karina currently works as Director of Organisation Support and Development with Waterford and Wexford Education and Training Board (WWETB) where she manages the Finance, Corporate Services and Human Resources functions.
-She has previously worked at University College Dublin, as a project manager within the Office of the Vice-President for Research and subsequently as the Director of Assessment for UCD.
 Karina holds a Masters and a PhD in Modern Cultural History from University College Dublin.
 Based on her PhD research, in 2004 she published a history of Wexford Festival Opera – Tom Walsh’s Opera – A History of the Wexford Festival 1951-2004 (Four Courts Press, 2004).
 In 2021, she published an updated history of the Festival, to mark the 70th anniversary – The History of Wexford Festival Opera – 1951-2021(Four Courts Press, 2021).
-She is also a contributor to the Royal Irish Academy’s Dictionary of Irish Biography.
-Karina was appointed to the board of Wexford Festival Trust in 2018 and is the current chairperson of the Community and Local Stakeholder sub-committee of the Board.

 Terry Neill’s 30 years with Andersen Worldwide/Accenture were spent in Dublin, Chicago and London.
 He was chair of the worldwide board of Andersen/Accenture and global managing partner of Accenture’s change management practice.
 Since returning to Ireland in 2004, he has been a Director of CRH plc, Bank of Ireland Group, UBM plc and Camerata Ireland.
 He has also been a member of the Trinity Provost’s Cabinet, Provost’s Council and the board of the Trinity Arts & Humanities Research Institute.
 He was chair of Co-operation Ireland in Britain and continues involvement in various aspects of peace and reconciliation on the island.